 Whether you’re looking to start your daycare advertising journey or ramp up your child care marketing activities, this is the guide for you.

-Smartcare, a comprehensive child care management solution, has worked with providers across the country and has cultivated tried-and-true marketing strategies that are both low-cost and effective.
-Continue reading to learn what you need to do to effectively market your child care program.
+Smartcare, a comprehensive child care management solution, has worked with providers across the country and has cultivated tried-and-true marketing strategies for daycare centers that are both low-cost and effective.

 Keep in mind that this is a definitive guide on child care marketing and daycare advertising.
 Your child care program doesn’t need to start with or end up using every advertising channel we mention.
 If one channel seems out of reach at the moment due to budget or time constraints (some channels require learning while others don’t), skip ahead to the next section to find the right daycare advertising channels for your program.
 We included anchors below to help you navigate the guide.